 Besides all that, we offer user-friendly apps for the most popular platforms.

-If you want to make sure our service can meet all your needs before you choose a subscription plan, you can test-drive our VPN service for free for 24 hours first – no credit card details needed.
+If you want to make sure our service can meet all your needs before you choose a subscription plan, you can test-drive our VPN service for free first – no credit card details needed.

 And that’s not all – once you become a CactusVPN user, we’ll still have your back with a 30-day money-back guarantee if the service doesn’t work as advertised.